Scordo/exfil-docker/README.md

 * 2 CPUs
 * 4GiB RAM
-* 4GB of disk space for the container or mounted as a persistent volume on `/home/steam/exfil-dedicated/`
+* 5GB of disk space (approx. 1 GB for the container with steam and approx. 4 GB for the downloaded exfile server in `/home/steam/exfil-dedicated/`)

 ### Environment Variables